-Join Jan Kabili for an in-depth discussion in this video Removing objects, part of Using Lightroom and Photoshop Elements Together.
+Join Jan Kabili for an in-depth discussion in this video Removing objects, part of Lightroom and Photoshop Elements: Integration.

 - Sometimes you'll wanna remove some objects from a photo.
 You can do some of that here in Lightroom's Develop module, but when you have a rather large item or you need more sophisticated tools, you'll wanna pass the photo from Lightroom to Elements.
 Before I do that in this case, I'll make some basic adjustments to the photo here in Lightroom's Develop module.
 I'll go to the Basic panel.
 I might increase the Exposure a bit, add some contrast, bring the Highlights slider to the left to bring back highlight detail, and open up Shadows by dragging the Shadows slider to the right.

 I'll hold the alt key or the option key on the Mac as I drag the Whites slider a bit over to the right.
 And again, the alt or option key as I drag the Blacks slider to the left.
 And I do that until I just see a few spot of black.
 Then I might add some clarity by dragging the Clarity slider to the right.
 Now, I think that the photo actually looks too saturated right now, so I'm gonna take the Saturation a bit to the left and I also might take the Contrast back down again, too.
 So when I'm happy with my results, I'll start working on removing some of the items that I don't want in the photo.